Tourism Management & Investment Plan to Develop Community Assets (TMIP)

 What is PGAV?

-PGAV knowledge of public engagement, urban planning, and development finance helps solve problems for cities across the country, and the firm’s tourism and destination expertise will be a significant asset for this project.
+PGAV is a firm whose knowledge of public engagement, urban planning, and development finance helps solve problems for cities across the country.
+PGAV’s tourism and destination expertise will be a significant asset for this project.
 The firm has worked on projects throughout the U.S. as well as in Asia, the Middle East, and Europe.

 PGAV’s experience includes many types of projects, such as cities, neighborhoods, theme parks, zoos, aquariums, and museums.
 PGAV has a diverse workforce of 125 creatives and professionals.
 More about PGAV can be found at its website: http://www.pgav.com/.